eilonc-dev/mcp-security-analysis/docs/10-implementation-insights.md

 -   **Analysis:**
     -   **Good:** Implements explicit, multi-step path validation *after* receiving the request and *before* accessing the filesystem.
     -   **Good:** Includes checks for allowed base directories, normalization, *and* symlink resolution, addressing common path traversal bypass techniques.
-    -   **Contrast with Python SDK `FileResource` ([Section 9.1](./09-implementation-insights.md#91-python-sdk-fileresource-path-validation-resourcesread)):** This `validatePath` approach provides the necessary boundary checks that seemed potentially missing in the direct `FileResource` implementation within the Python SDK.
+    -   **Contrast with Python SDK `FileResource` ([Section 10.1.1](./10-implementation-insights.md#1011-fileresource-path-validation-resourcesread)):** This `validatePath` approach provides the necessary boundary checks that seemed potentially missing in the direct `FileResource` implementation within the Python SDK.
 It centralizes the path validation logic before filesystem access.
 -   **Conclusion:** The `filesystem` TypeScript example demonstrates a robust pattern for handling client-provided file paths in MCP tools.
 It correctly identifies the need for explicit validation beyond basic schema checks, including normalization, base directory confinement, and symlink handling.
 This pattern should be adopted when implementing file access via MCP, whether through tools or the `resources` feature.

-### 9.4.
-TypeScript Server Examples: Tool Argument Validation (`tools/call`)
+#### 10.2.2.
+Tool Argument Validation (`tools/call`)

--   **Concern:** Ensuring arguments provided in `tools/call` requests are validated against the tool's defined `inputSchema` before execution (comparison to [Section 9.2](./09-implementation-insights.md#92-python-sdk-tool-argument-validation-toolscall)).
+-   **Concern:** Ensuring arguments provided in `tools/call` requests are validated against the tool's defined `inputSchema` before execution (comparison to [Section 10.1.2](./10-implementation-insights.md#1012-tool-argument-validation-toolscall)).
 -   **Implementation (TypeScript examples within [`modelcontextprotocol/servers`](https://github.com/modelcontextprotocol/servers), e.g., `redis`, `github`, `filesystem` in `src/`):**
     -   Unlike the Python SDK's `fastmcp` layer which automatically validates arguments using Pydantic based on type hints, the reference TypeScript examples generally handle validation *manually* within the `server.setRequestHandler(CallToolRequestSchema, ...)` block.
     -   The common pattern observed is to use a dedicated schema validation library, typically `zod`.